Do You Want To Lose Fat?

 - Seven of the ten most common chronic diseases are favorably influenced by regular physical activity.

-- Nearly 80% of adults are not meeting the key guidelines for both aerobic AND muscle-strengthening activity, while only about half meet the key guidelines for aerobic physical activity.
+- Nearly 80% of adults are not meeting the essential guidelines for aerobic AND muscle-strengthening exercise, while only about half meet aerobic physical activity’s key guidelines.

 - The lack of physical activity is linked to approximately $117 billion in annual health care costs and about 10 percent of premature mortality.